About our mission

 Back in 2014, Sarah worked at an elderly day centre, and noticed the granny’s knitting circle there made a megatonne of scarves.
 They had knitted stuff coming out of their ears.
 The knitting is calming, meditative, helps with arthritis and helped the women there, like Edna, feel purposeful.
 But after learning they were shifting them at bring-and-buy sales for a fiver a pop, she thought of a better idea.

 At the same time, Sophie was working for women’s charities, but every group she met saw their funding get cut to shreds.
 During this time she saw some domestic violence services shutting down after decades of supporting women.
-They often had mad good crafting skills but weren’t sure of the best way to turn it into cash.
+They often had remarkable crafting skills but weren’t sure of the best way to turn it into cash.

-She had just finished working in an “ethical” fashion shop that sexualised their staff and models, and had a beyond creepy CEO.
+She had just finished working in an “ethical” fashion shop that sexualised their staff and models, and had a notoriously creepy CEO.
 She’d also been a model for a while, but went off it after being made to feel her bum was too big, amongst other things.
 She quit, moved to London and met Sarah.

 Why are you doing this?